binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Some developers have an inquisitiveness about how their work can be exploited, so it is important to have at least a non zero number of developers with a security focus within each team to:

-1. Take the lead on the security front.
+1. Take the lead on the security front
-2. Mentor; infect with their passion, and pass on their knowledge to their co-workers.
+2. Mentor; infect with their passion, and pass on their knowledge to their co-workers

 I mention in the People chapter, specifically the ["Top Developer Motivators in Order"](#people-countermeasures-morale-productivity-and-engagement-killers-top-developer-motivators-in-order) section, how developers love being the champion of something.
 The role of the security champion or any champion for that matter, needs to be applied to the developer as a vacuum.
 People do not respond well to being pushed into anything.
 The best developers will just pick up the role, but many will not be as proactive.
 For less proactive developers, it pays to create the role and, as the Product Owner or manager, approach them and ask them if they would like to take on the responsibility as security champion.
 Once a developer has taken up this responsibility, they will usually do a pretty good job of infusing the rest of their team with their passion and knowledge.